bcgov/housing-data-challenge-2/readme.md

 4. Open your browser at http://localhost:3000/

 ### Note:
-- It may be slow to open the "Development Region Monthly" on the list because many visualizations are working
+- It may be slow to open the "Development Region Monthly for Property Transfer Tax" on the list because many visualizations are working

 [Testing Link]: <https://data-visualization-hoseokoh.herokuapp.com/>